GeneralProducts/day-of-code/_posts/2018-08-31-tools-of-the-trade.md

 > <span class="content__learn-more">Learn more later</span>
 * [Learn Enough Ruby to Be Dangerous](https://www.learnenough.com/ruby-tutorial/hello_world)
-* [The Rails Tutorial](https://www.learnenough.com/ruby-on-rails-4th-edition) – A resource close to the author of these guide's heart, as she learned programming with this book, now in its 4th edition.
-It's best to have a firm grasp of the basics before embarking on these tutorials.
-The following are recommended:
+* [The Rails Tutorial](https://www.learnenough.com/ruby-on-rails-4th-edition) – A resource close to the [author of these guide](http://twitter.com/has_many_books)'s heart, as she finally knuckled down and learned programming with this book, now in its 4th edition.
+It's best to have a firm grasp of the basics before embarking on this tutorial.
+The following from [Learn Enough](https://www.learnenough.com/) are recommended:
 * Learn Enough Command Line to Be Dangerous
 * Learn Enough Text Editor to Be Dangerous
 * Learn Enough Git to Be Dangerous
 * Learn Enough HTML to Be Dangerous
 * Learn Enough CSS & Layout to Be Dangerous
 * [RailsGirls](http://railsgirls.com/events.html) are wonderful events where you build an app in a day.
-The Consonance team volunteer at each London event.
+The Consonance team volunteer at each London event: see you there?

 [^3]: Web applications are websites that users can interact with.

 ## Liquid
-Liquid is an open-source template language[^5] created by the eCommerce platform company Shopify and written in Ruby.
-It is used to load dynamic content onto websites.
-It looks like this:
+[Liquid](https://shopify.github.io/liquid/) is an open-source template language[^5] created by the eCommerce platform company Shopify and written in Ruby.
+Lots of web services use Liquid as a way for programmers to load dynamic content onto websites.
+As well as Shopify, they include Salesforce Desk, Zendesk, [500px](https://web.500px.com/) and [more](https://github.com/Shopify/liquid/wiki#who-uses-liquid).
+We have chosen to use Liquid in the Day of Code tutorial as knowing it will enable you to edit Shopify stores, often used by publishers for their website.
+Liquid looks like this (the bit with two curly braces on line 2):

-{% highlight html %}
+{% highlight html linenos %}
   <h1>
     {% raw %}{{ title }}{% endraw %}
   </h1>